 The zebras are in the family of horses.
 Zebras look like very big black and white donkeys, their black and white colour makes them very attractive, they are very social mammals that live in groups, each group is has a stallion, the work of a stallion is to protect other members of his family and to ensure there are new fouls in the family.
 Stallions produce a sound (brays) that will alert the mares and fouls to run away while he stays behind the group defending it.
 You can’t find two mature stallions in the same family of Zebras, the male is larger than the female.

 They have many predators but their number one predator is the lion, during the annual wildebeest migration in Masai Mara many of them are killed by lions after crossing the Mara River, many Zebras also die in the river when they are attacked by the crocodiles when trying to cross the river, Zebras have three powerful senses which include eyesight, smelling and hearing.
 When they are in a group they can easily defend themselves than when they are separated.

-They have very powerful kicks that can kill human kill lions, leopards or a hyena, in case they find that the predator is stronger, they will run at a speed of 60 kilometers per hour from the predators, in case it is caught by a predator with a small weight, the Zebra will run to the nearest bush with thorns crushing the predator with thorns, the impact will leave the predator in pain or death.
-They too can use their teeth to bite and kill, if it happens a zebra bites your neck you might die because they will not let go.
+Stallions have very powerful kicks that can kill human kill lions. in case they find that the predator is stronger.
+A predator who will catch a zebra must run more than 60 kilometers per hour.
+Male Zebras are good in using their mothers to bite. if it happens a zebra bites your neck you might die because they will not let go.

 Can Zebras swim?

-Zebras are very good swimmers, in the Masai Mara you will see the Zebras crossing the Mara River during the annual wildebeest migration, however, when they are in the water they can easily defend themselves.
+Zebras are very good swimmers.
+At the Masai Mara national reserve you will see the Zebras crossing the Mara River during the annual wildebeest migration, however, when they are in the water they can easily defend themselves.
 Most of them are killed by the crocodiles in the water.